Whiteknight/StoneFruit/docs/v3/handlers.md

 ## Basic Control Flow

-Control flow in StoneFruit starts with an Engine:
+Control flow in StoneFruit starts with an StoneFruitApplication:

-1. The `Engine` runloop gets an input string of text from the user
+1. The `StoneFruitApplication` runloop gets an input string of text from the user
 1. The string of text is parsed into an `IArguments` object
 1. The `IArguments` object is passed to the `CommandDispatcher`
 1. The `CommandDispatcher` looks up the appropriate Handler for the command